Tails & Trotters

-Tails & Trotters is a Portland, Oregon-based pork company which operated a butcher shop until 2022.
-The company was established in 2007, and began operating from a farmers' market booth in 2009.
-It has been featured on Diners, Drive-Ins, and Dives and has been recognized by the Good Food Awards.
+Tails & Trotters was a Portland, Oregon-based pork company that operated a butcher shop in the northeast Portland part of the Kerns neighborhood until 2022.
+The shop was featured on Diners, Drive-Ins, and Dives.

+Description

 The butcher shop was located in the northeast Portland part of the Kerns neighborhood.
+It sold various sandwiches, paninis, and kebabs, as well as meat products such as bacon, brisket, cutlets, ribs, and sausage.

+History

+Tails & Trotters was established in 2007, and began operating from a farmers' market booth in 2009.
+The business opened a "micro-restaurant" in late 2012.

+In 2017, the shop was damaged by an electrical fire.
 Owners Aaron and Kelly Silverman announced plans to close in 2022 because of rising business costs and challenges caused by the COVID-19 pandemic.

+Reception

+Tails & Trotters was featured on Diners, Drive-Ins, and Dives and recognized by the Good Food Awards.